 A stubborn Belgian visionary who battled near-death and rivals to will the soulful saxophone into existence, changing jazz and popular music forever.

-Adolphe Sax's life reads like a dramatic novel of 19th-century ingenuity and relentless struggle.
-The son of an instrument maker in Dinant, he was a skilled clarinetist and flautist who grew obsessed with bridging the gap between the power of brass and the agility of woodwinds.
-His workshop in Brussels, and later Paris, was a crucible of invention, producing prototypes of the saxhorn and saxotromba.
-But his masterpiece, the saxophone, patented in 1846, faced immediate and vicious opposition.
+Adolphe Sax patented the saxophone in 1846, an instrument that bridged the gap between the power of brass and the agility of woodwinds.
+The son of an instrument maker in Dinant, he was a skilled clarinetist and flautist.
+His workshop in Brussels, and later Paris, produced prototypes of the saxhorn and saxotromba.
 Rival makers attempted theft and sabotage; Sax survived multiple assassination attempts and bankruptcies.
 He won legal battles but lost financial wars.
-Yet, his instrument, with its vocal, expressive tone, slowly found a home in French military bands.
-It wasn't until the jazz age, decades after his death in poverty, that the saxophone found its true voice, becoming the iconic sound he always believed it could be.
+The saxophone slowly found a home in French military bands.
+Decades after his death in poverty, the jazz age gave his instrument its true voice.

 The biggest hits of 1814